How to care for your crested gecko

 Substrate & Decor

 Coconut fibre substrates or one of the bio-active forest substrates are ideal for Crested Geckos as this can be kept moist (which helps keep the humidity high) without the substrate growing mould.
 As these geckos are nocturnal, it is important to provide cover for hiding behind during the day.
-Plastic and silk plants are great for this.
-Branches should also be provided for climbing on.
+Plastic plants and silk plants are great for this.
+Branches should also be provided for climbing on or even beautiful a fake cactus.

 Crested geckos thrive in live planted bio-active terrariums.
 These make beautiful displays!